lingthio/Flask-User/docs/source/porting.rst

 from the user profile fields, you can use the workaround recipe below::

-    # Define the UserAuth data model.
+    # Define the UserAuth data-model.
     class UserAuth(db.Model):
         id = db.Column(db.Integer, primary_key=True)